hal-platform/hal-agent/README.md

 Unix builds require a docker-supported build server. `boot2docker` can be used for this purpose.

+## Development Setup

+For local development, you will want to setup boot2docker as your build server.

+1. Install rsync with `tce-load`
+    - `tce-load -wi rsync`
+2. Create `/docker-images` directory within boot2docker

 ### Unix Build Server Preparation

 - `$user` is the dedicated user that runs the agent (Example: `hal9000test`).